 How is hormone therapy given?

 Estrogen can be given in several forms.
 Systemic forms include pills, skin patches, and gels and sprays that are applied to the skin.
-If progestin is prescribed, it can be given separately or combined with estrogen in the same pill or in a patch.
+If progestin is prescribed, it can be given separately or combined with estrogen in the same pill or a patch.
 With systemic therapy, estrogen is released into the bloodstream and travels to the organs and tissues where it is needed.
 Women who only have vaginal dryness may be prescribed “local” estrogen therapy in the form of a vaginal ring, tablet, or cream.
 These forms release small doses of estrogen into the vaginal tissue.

 What are the benefits of hormones?